phalcon/documentation/docs/support-debug.md

 #15 {main}
 ```

-As demonstrated above, it does not matter that Phalcon is compiled as a PHP extension.
-The exception information
+As demonstrated above, the exception information contains parameters and method calls that were involved in the call
-contains parameters and method calls that were involved in the call that generated the exception fragment
+that generated the exception fragment above.
+[Exception::getTrace()][exception_gettrace] provides additional information
-above.
-[Exception::getTrace()][exception_gettrace] provides additional information if necessary.
+if necessary.

 ### Granular Exceptions